pomedas/Clean-lab-proyect/README.md

-# Clean lab proyect
+# Fisherman
- Code needed for Interactive Systems
+ Repository for the final project of the interactive systems course UPF.